timmytrust/alx-system_engineering-devops/0x00-shell_basics/README.md

-command for ccurrent working directory
+path name of the current working directory